CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 ## Run Locally in a Docker Container With Spark-submit

 To run this example in a Docker container with local Cortex clients (from the parent directory):
-To run this example locally with local Cortex clients (from the parent directory):
 1. Build the application.
     ```
     make build